-Time Limits

-enforced, it is amazing how much a club meeting without going best clubs start and end on time and follow a strict, fast-paced schedule.
+Time Limits enforced, it is amazing how much a club meeting without going best clubs start and end on time and follow a strict, fast-paced schedule.
 This builds enthusiasm and teaches valuable meeting management skills.
-This Toastmaster magazine article explains how productive meetings make for effective meetings.

 Project Speeches

 Quality clubs encourage members to give speeches and promote evaluations based on project objectives.
 Depending on the length and format of club meetings, a good goal to aim for is three speeches scheduled per meeting.